 Do you need the peace of mind?

 If all the “what-ifs” of travel keep you awake at night, spending a couple hundred dollars on travel insurance might be a good investment if it means you’ll be able to relax and enjoy your trip more.
-In my case, I spent weeks planning every leg of our trip to New Zealand, so travel insurance was a necessary comfort.
+If you’ve spent weeks planning every leg of your trip, travel insurance could be a necessary comfort.

 What Does Travel Insurance Cover?